Quanluis/Babes4Trades/README.md

-# Babes4Trades
+# babes4trades
-My Babes4Trades simple online website.
+An online stock course website for young investors.